joomla-projects/release-testing/README.md

 1. Unzip the Folder: Unzip the contents of this folder into your Joomla 5.0 RC directory.

+2. Now, you just need to set up your individual data via the configuration file [cypress.config.js](https://github.com/joomla-projects/release-testing/blob/main/cypress.config.js).
+For this you can use the template [cypress.config.dist.js](https://github.com/joomla-projects/release-testing/blob/main/cypress.config.dist.js) as orientation. (manually for now)

-2. Running the Cypress Installation: Inside the unzipped folder, you'll find a file named [setup-cypress.sh](https://github.com/joomla-projects/release-testing/blob/main/setup-cypress.sh).
+3. Running the Cypress Installation: Inside the unzipped folder, you'll find a file named [setup-cypress.sh](https://github.com/joomla-projects/release-testing/blob/main/setup-cypress.sh).
 Double clickon it to run the tests.
 This file is designed to automate the setup process.
 Currently, it executes three commands:

 - npm init: Initializes the project.
 - npm install cypress: Installs Cypress.